chiro999/monty/README.md

 The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
 The top element of the stack contains the result
 The stack is one element shorter

+9. mod
+#advanced
+Implement the mod opcode.

+The mod opcode

+The opcode mod computes the rest of the division of the second top element of the stack by the top element of the stack.

+Usage: mod
+If the stack contains less than two elements, print the error message L<line_number>: can't mod, stack too short, followed by a new line, and exit with the status EXIT_FAILURE
+The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
+The top element of the stack contains the result
+The stack is one element shorter
+If the top element of the stack is 0, print the error message L<line_number>: division by zero, followed by a new line, and exit with the status EXIT_FAILURE